breeze2/ngx_pagespeed.so/README.md

 ### Copy to

-If your operating system is Ubuntu16.04, and you install nginx with `sudo apt-get install nginx` directly (maybe you should run `sudo apt-get update && apt-get upgrade nginx` first), run
+If your operating system is Ubuntu16.04, and you install nginx with `sudo apt-get install nginx` directly, (maybe you should run `sudo apt-get update && apt-get upgrade nginx` first), run

 ```cmd
 $ sudo mkdir /usr/share/nginx/modules